drgimpfen/Docker-Archiver/README.md

 ### Image pull policy

-**Image pull policy:** Docker Archiver can optionally pull missing images automatically before starting stacks.
-This behavior is controlled by **Settings → Security → Allow image pulls on start** (default: **disabled**).

-- If **disabled**, any stack that requires images that are not available locally will be **skipped** during the restart phase; the job log and notifications will include a short explanation and a link to this section.
-- If **enabled**, the archiver will attempt to run `docker compose pull` for the stack before starting it.
-This requires network access and appropriate registry credentials to be available in the environment (private registries may require additional configuration).
+**Image pull policy:** The app lets you choose whether images should be pulled when stacks are restarted.
+You can find the option on **Settings → Security** as a single checkbox **Always pull images on start** (default: **disabled**, i.e. *Never*).
+In short:

+- **Never (default)** — Do not pull images automatically.
+If required images are missing locally, the stack restart will be skipped and the job notification explains which stacks were skipped and why.
+The executor will append `--pull=never` to `docker compose up` to explicitly prevent pulls when restarting stacks.
+- **Always** — Try to pull images before starting each stack.
+The executor runs `docker compose pull` and will record the pull output in the job log.

+Pull inactivity timeout: To avoid a hung image pull blocking a whole job, the executor now uses an *inactivity timeout* (seconds) which aborts a pull if no output is produced for the configured period.
+You can set **Pull inactivity timeout (seconds)** in **Settings → Security** (default: **300**).
+Set it to **0** to disable the inactivity timeout (use with caution).

+Notification note: When images are pulled, notifications include a short inline excerpt of the pull output (a few lines) so operators get a quick summary; the full pull output is still available in the job log.

 Notes:

-- Pulls may fail (network issues, auth failures); on pull failure the stack start may fail and the job log will contain the error details.
+- Pulls can fail for network or authentication reasons; the job log will contain details to help debugging.
-- For deterministic production behavior we recommend pre-pulling images on hosts or enabling this setting only if you trust the network/registry configuration.
+- For deterministic production behavior we recommend pre-pulling images on hosts or using the **Always** option only when appropriate for your environment.
 - The archiver records skipped stacks and reasons in the job summary so operators can act on them.

 ---